c-schwalbe/Arch565-Spring2025/README.md

 - - - -

 ## Additional Rsources
 This list is in no way exhaustive, but a short list of things I have found along the way of my own journey.
-I have a ton more to share but the list started to get long.
+I have a ton more to share and will add to the list as we go through the semester.

 ### 2D Graphics
   - The Vignelli Cannon - https://www.rit.edu/vignellicenter/sites/rit.edu.vignellicenter/files/documents/The%20Vignelli%20Canon.pdf